Interstate 78 in Pennsylvania: Lebanon and Berks counties

 I-78 begins at an interchange with I-81 in Union Township in Lebanon County, heading east as a four-lane freeway.
 In Lebanon County, I-78 is known as the 78th Division Highway.
 The road passes under PA 72 and turns northeast through a mix of farmland and woodland, crossing the Swatara Creek into Swatara Township.
 The freeway continues through agricultural areas with some trees, curving east and entering Bethel Township.
-I-78 passes north of the community of Fredericksburg and comes to an eastbound exit and westbound entrance with the northern terminus of PA 343.
+I-78 passes north of Fredericksburg and comes to an eastbound exit and westbound entrance with the northern terminus of PA 343.
 Following this, the freeway passes through more rural areas with some nearby development and reaches a westbound exit and eastbound entrance with US 22 (William Penn Highway).
 At this point, US 22 becomes concurrent with I-78 and the median of the freeway narrows from a grassy median to a Jersey barrier.

-I-78/US 22 enters Bethel Township in Berks County and heads east-northeast through agricultural areas to the south of the Blue Mountain ridge, coming to a diamond interchange with PA 645 north of the community of Frystown.
-The road continues through farmland with some warehouses and reaches a diamond interchange with PA 501 north of the community of Bethel.
+I-78/US 22 enters Bethel Township in Berks County and heads east-northeast through agricultural areas to the south of the Blue Mountain ridge, coming to a diamond interchange with PA 645 north of Frystown.
+The road continues through farmland with some warehouses and reaches a diamond interchange with PA 501 north of Bethel.
 The freeway heads through a mix of farms and woods, passing to the south of Grimes Airport and coming to a right-in/right-out interchange with Court Street eastbound and Frantz Road westbound; this interchange has no access across the freeway.
-I-78/US 22 soon reaches a diamond interchange with Midway Road as it passes through more rural land, coming to a diamond interchange with PA 419 south of the community of Schubert.
+I-78/US 22 soon reaches a diamond interchange with Midway Road as it passes through more rural land, coming to a diamond interchange with PA 419 south of Schubert.
 Past this interchange, the road runs through a mix of farms and woods, crossing the Little Swatara Creek into Upper Tulpehocken Township.
-The freeway reaches a diamond interchange with PA 183 north of the community of Strausstown and continues through agricultural areas with some woodland.
-I-78/US 22 crosses Northkill Creek into Upper Bern Township and comes to a diamond interchange with Mountain Road north of the community of Shartlesville.
+The freeway reaches a diamond interchange with PA 183 north of Strausstown and continues through agricultural areas with some woodland.
+I-78/US 22 crosses Northkill Creek into Upper Bern Township and comes to a diamond interchange with Mountain Road north of Shartlesville.
 At this point, I-78/US 22 becomes the CMSgt.
 Richard L. Etchberger Memorial Highway, in honor of Richard Etchberger.
 Following this interchange, the road heads northeast through farm fields with some trees and homes and crosses into Tilden Township.